What grades are offered by the Insight PA Cyber Charter School (ISPA)?

 What subjects will my child study?

 Language arts/English, math, science, and history are core courses.
 There are also other courses in the appropriate grade levels, such as art, health/PE, music, and world languages.
-High school students will also have access to some electives in the 2017–2018 school year, with more elective offerings added the following school year.
+High school students will also have access to elective offerings and career-specific courses.

 Does the ISPA provide textbooks and other instructional materials?